middletond/dmco/_posts/2018-10-16-can-artists-be-engineers.md

 nav: posts

 title:  "Do Artists Make Good Engineers?"
-tagline: "Nikola Tesla believed artists made the best technicians.<br /> He also was by some measures clinically insane."
+tagline: Both Nikola Tesla and Albert Einstein outspokenly believed artists made the best technicians.
+Does this belief hold up for the rest of us?
 excerpt: "In my 20s, I was a professional musician.
 Half of my life was spent touring the country, and the other half was spent in California recording studios producing records.
 I had no idea I would one day write code"

 category: editorial